 Bleeding a red head gear box is quite the chore.
 You need to drain the fluid tank fully.
 Then fill the reservoir with fluid until you see clear fluid on the return port.
 Now shut the engines, lift the wheels, and turn the steering lock to lock 20-30 times.
 Repeat these steps again, and there will be no air in the system.

 No, the steering box and pump are not the same.
-Pump is like a brake system which is driven by engines.
+The pump is like a brake system which is driven by engines.
 But the steering box converts rotational motion to force with the help of hydraulic pressure to turn the steering wheels.